Last updated on January 20th, 2020

 Inquisitor Subclasses (Bleak Walkers & Soul Blade)

-I chose the Bleak Walkers for my Paladin Subclass in order to increase the damage Flames of Devotion does, as well as add another type of damage.
+I chose the Bleak Walkers for my Paladin Subclass in order to increase the damage Flames of Devotion does, as well as add another type of Damage.
 The beautiful thing about adding Burn and Corrode Damage, is that it does so after all other calculations have come into play, so these sort of bonuses are the most powerful in the game.
 Wait until you see your damage numbers!

 The Soul Blade Subclass from Cipher was an easy choice here because most of our damage is going to come from weapon attacks, and Soul Annihilation is hands down one of the best single target damaging abilities in the game.
 It does require melee however, which is a big part of the reason we will be engaging foes regularly.
 Because Flames of Devotion hits so hard, we charge this up extremely fast and use it often.
 We’ll also mainly be casting Shred spells, and Soul Blade gives a discount on their Focus cost.
 Concentration when you down an enemy with a melee weapon, is just an added bonus.